 - A straightforward implementation of humidity sensors to stop the programme when clothes are dry will avoid waste energy.

-A fact sheet from Topten on heat pump driers
+Fact sheet from Topten on heat pump driers